Theory of "Dry Isothermal" CV Determinations : Conventional Way

 Modified Conventional Way

-Prior to development of the CP500, over a 5-year period, it was demonstrated by DDS that a polystyrene jacket, which has very little thermal mass and a negligible heat conductivity, could replace the water jacket.
+Prior to development of the CP500 (1990), over a 5-year period, it was demonstrated by DDS that a polystyrene jacket, which has very little thermal mass and a negligible heat conductivity, could replace the water jacket.
 This system was used in the AMPC.

-In the conventional way a vessel is placed in a water container and the water temperature is measured.
-Since the water quantity and container are part of the effective heat capacity, great care must be taken not to change the capacity.
-Equally important is that the water acts as a heat sink and a temperature transfer medium to the sensor.
+In the conventional (wet) way a vessel is placed in a water container and the water temperature is measured.
+Since the water quantity and container are part of the effective heat capacity, great care must be taken not to change the water volume.
+Equally important is that the water acts as a heat sink and a temperature transfer medium to the sensor, so the water must be stirred.

 In the dry vessel, the water and container are replaced by a highly temperature conductive aluminium jacket which is shrunk over the stainless steel body at a very high pressure and forms an integral part of the vessel.
 The temperature sensors are equally spaced around the vessel body in the aluminium jacket and the stainless steel body.
 This method eliminates all the problems with water and results in very fast temperature equilibrium, with a fixed heat capacity.